The Best Diet for Thyroid disease: Good foods, what to avoid and eat

 Flax seeds are good sources of omega-3 fatty acids, zinc, selenium, and iodine.
-It protects against many diseases and one of them is an iodine deficiency disease.
+It protects against many diseases and one of them is iodine deficiency disease.
 You can use linseed seed powder in your smoothie or breakfast or use linseed seed oil for cooking.

 You can safely take two to three tablespoons of ground flaxseed powder and two tablespoons of flaxseed seed oil daily.
 Talk to the doctor once before consuming it, because the seeds of linseed do not necessarily suit everyone, everyone’s digestive power is different.